Does UV radiation cause cancer?

 Studies in people

-Many observational studies have looked at the link between basal and squamous cell skin cancers and sun exposure.
-These studies have found that basal and squamous cell skin cancers are linked to certain behaviors that put people in the sun, as well as a number of markers of sun exposure, such as:
+Basal and squamous cell skin cancer: Many observational studies have found that basal and squamous cell skin cancers are linked to certain behaviors that put people in the sun, as well as a number of markers of sun exposure, such as:

 - Spending time in the sun for recreation (including going to the beach)